faktaoklimatu/web-en/collections/_pages/gdpr.md

 ### Website analytics

-We use Google Analytics to analyze the traffic on our website and use this data for website upgrades.
+We use Google Analytics (GA) to analyze the traffic on our website and use this data for website upgrades.
 The GA service stores _cookie_ files in your browser to identify returning visitors.
 These cookies are anonymous and provide no personal data to us.
 You may also opt to block cookies in your browser.

 ## Time period for data processing